explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     This vi command replaces every occurrence of ABC with XYZ on every line, and even when there are multiple occurrences on a line.
     Note that in this example, the "g" character at the end of the command means "global".
     If you don't use this "g" the tab character will only be replaced the first time it is seen on a line, but if you add the "g" at the end of the command every tab character in each line will be replaced.

+    ---

+    How to select a word within Vim and replace it with something else?

+    (a quick search on the internet shows many ways to do this. but here is a simple way to do it)

+    \`:%s//bar/g\`
+        Replace each match of the last search pattern with 'bar'.
+        For example, you might first place the cursor on the word foo then press \* to search for that word.
+        The above substitute would then change all words exactly matching 'foo' to 'bar'.

+    Refer to [this page](<https://vim.fandom.com/wiki/Search_and_replace#substitute_last_search>) for more examples

+    ---

         / : Search
         */# : Search forward/back for word under cursor